brendan-myers/temporal-mapreduce-tree/README.md

-# Temporal Tree Fanout
+# Temporal MapReduce Tree

-Demonstration of fan-out using trees with Temporal workflows.
+Demonstration of mapreduce using trees with Temporal workflows.

 ## Requirements